thorGabe123/MLOps/reports/README.md

 curl -X 'GET' 'https://api-app-nyxex64l4a-lz.a.run.app/generated/?prompt={your_prompt_here}' -H 'accept: text/html'

 This command facilitates direct engagement with the API backend.
-Our deployment strategy ensures user-friendly access, accommodating both those inclined wanting graphical interfaces and those preferring command-line interactions.
+Our deployment strategy ensures user-friendly access, accommodating both those inclined to want graphical interfaces and those preferring command-line interactions.
+One of the advantages of going from local to cloud is that the model is accessible from everywhere and can be run without setting up anything locally.
+The text generator is always accessible, but that also has some cost.
+Every API request uses Google Cloud Credits, so although it’s a lot easier to use, it also comes with some cost since it does not use a local machine already running.

 ### Question 23